Nanmakrishnan/ng-training-mean-todo-app/README.md

 MEAN-TODO-Application

-A project built using MEAN stack
+A todo-list app project built using MEAN stack